 Don’t even have a spare condom?
 You can use plastic wrap in a pinch, but keep in mind it’s not at all intended for this purpose.
 In fact, there are no studies that prove it’s an effective barrier method.
 The thicker material may also reduce pleasure.

 That said, it’s better than using nothing at all.
 To do this, simply tear a piece of plastic wrap that’s large enough to cover the vaginal or anal area.
 Follow the same how-to-use process as you would for a store-bought dam.

 Absolutely not.
 Once used, you could expose yourself or your partner to an STI or another type of infection with an already-used dental dam.

 STIs and other infections can be passed through oral sex.

-Although you can use a male condom to perform oral sex on a partner with a penis, they don’t offer protection during vaginal or anal oral play.
+Although you can use an outside condom to perform oral sex on a partner with a penis, they don’t offer protection during vaginal or anal oral play.

-You can use a male condom to create your own dental dam, though.
+You can use an outside condom to create your own dental dam, though.
 If you aren’t into DIY, you can order a box online.